douglasgreen/outlines/language/esperanto/wordlist.en.md

 fleksa - flexible
 fleksebleco - flexibility
 florado - flowering
-florida - (skip, not an Esperanto word) flori - to flourish flui - to flow fluo - flow fmri - (skip, not an Esperanto word) foje - sometimes fojo - time (as in occasion) foko - seal (animal)
+flori - to flourish
+flui - to flow
+fluo - flow
+foje - sometimes
+fojo - time (as in occasion)
+foko - seal (animal)